The bite of a Tsetse fly hurts, especially that of a young one!

 Twisting my head and craning my neck forward to peer sideways out the window, I checked that the guard swung the pivot pole far enough to clear the side of the cruiser.
 With a pang of regret I realized that despite the generational gap between myself and the guard, even I was almost too young to remember any of them, those officials who had hastily abandoned their individual roles as imperial Bwana’s.
-Those masters who, after their brief glorious appearance on the stage of empire, had gone back from whence many of them had come, as ex-pats, to their lives as petty clerks, maybe even as cab drivers, cook’s, or corporals, where they faded back into history and the dreariness of some crowded and claustrophobic suburb of Leeds, London, or maybe it was Glasgow.
+Those masters who, after their brief glorious appearance on the stage of empire, had gone back from whence many of them had come, as ex-pats, and pick up where they had left off as clerks, cab drivers, cook’s, corporals and maybe even a colonel or two.
+Lives which faded and blended them into history and the dreariness of some crowded and claustrophobic suburb of Leeds, London, or perchance Glasgow.

 While waiting for the barrier pole to swing to its limit, I could see how the guard post is set on a slight slope, which edges up out of the vast flat lands as they spread out northwards into the Kafue valley proper.
 I mentally shrugged as I thought of how the manager of Mushingashi, the huge private hunting concession bordering the park, had placed it’s simple building well, Shaded by some of the spindle tall elegance of the mafuti trees.

 I thought how, a few months previously, while stranded here for two days, waiting for a replacement fuel pump for the cruiser, I had walked up the slope of the low hill behind the post.
 From there, I could see how those trees, trees whose almost unbroken canopy lifts its graceful leafy summer elegance like a song on the wind, and spreads its melody in a dark coppery green patina, almost ocean like, until its endlessness spills over the edge of the horizon.